Home |

 Use a frame when you need a window for your application; Use a panel (within that frame) to place other widgets onto.
 Don't place (most) widgets right onto the frame itself; there are some problems with that.
 You can and often will use multiple panels within the same frame.

-As an easy way to lay down widgets into a frame, use the wx*Sizer classes:
+As an easy way to lay down widgets into a frame, use the wx*Sizer classes (those are the most common):

 wxPython-speak for what is otherwise known in the Windows world as the tab widget, ie. multiple sub-windows on top of each other.